Blindfold TLS Certificates

 Step 1: Create an API Certificate.

-- Create an API certificate using the instructions in the Generate API Certificate chapter of the Credentials document.
+Create an API certificate using the instructions in the Credentials guide.

 Step 2: Create a config file and add P12 bundle and server URLs to that file